oniso20/serverless-mongodb-api/README.md

 ## Using the API

 The API supports GET, PUT, POST, and DELETE requests for any document by an authorized user.
-Validation is done via the Mongoose models in `src/model`.
+Validation is done via the mongoose models in `src/model`.